top of page

 house at 110 Main St., Jeffersonville, Vermont

-Session 1: Learning about Fiber: types, purposes, uses (we'll walk
+Session 1: Learning about Fiber: types, purposes, uses.

 6:00 – 7:15 Dinner.
 Dinner is catered right at the retreat house this year.
 Whether